spectral-compute/scale-docs/docs/manual/language-extensions.md

 is written in a way that will break on a device with a warp size of 64.

 Programmers should modify their CUDA code to be agnostic to warp size.
-NVIDIA's documentation recommends this practice, but lots of real-world CUDA code does it incorrectly because no current NVIDIA hardware has a warp size other than 32.
+NVIDIA's documentation recommends this practice, but a lot of real-world CUDA code does it incorrectly because no current NVIDIA hardware has a warp size other than 32.